ALinrunrun/Human-Code-Evaluation-GUI-Panel/README.md

 ## 2. Evaluation Criteria

 **(1) Naturalness**
-Evaluate whether the modified parts look natural, human-written, and contextually fluent.
+Evaluate whether the modifications appear human-written and contextually coherent.

 **(2) Semantic Preservation**
-Evaluate whether the modified code still expresses the same meaning and functionality as the original.
+Evaluate hether the modified code still expresses the same functionality as the original.

 ## 3. Rating Scale (1–5 Likert)